Using Official ISC Packages for Kea

 ISC-Provided Kea Packages

-ISC Packages vs OS Packages
+ISC Packages vs. OS Packages

 Open Source Package Names

-isc-kea ISC Kea metapackage (install everything)
+isc-kea ISC Kea metapackage (installs everything)

-isc-kea-ctrl-agent Kea Control Socket REST API Server
+isc-kea-ctrl-agent Kea control socket REST API server

-isc-kea-dhcp-ddns Kea DHCP DDNS Server
+isc-kea-dhcp-ddns Kea DHCP DDNS server

-isc-kea-dhcp4-server or isc-kea-dhcp4 for Alpine Kea DHCPv4 Server
+isc-kea-dhcp4-server or isc-kea-dhcp4 for Alpine Kea DHCPv4 server

-isc-kea-dhcp6-server or isc-kea-dhcp6 for Alpine Kea DHCPv6 Server
+isc-kea-dhcp6-server or isc-kea-dhcp6 for Alpine Kea DHCPv6 server

-isc-kea-hooks Open Source hooks package for Kea
+isc-kea-hooks Open source hooks package for Kea

 isc-kea-common Common libraries and files needed by Kea

-isc-kea-perfdhcp A DHCP benchmarking tool from ISC
+isc-kea-perfdhcp DHCP benchmarking tool from ISC

 isc-kea-doc Documentation for Kea